chrys87/fenrir/README.md

-# fenrir
+# fenrir (Alfa)
 An TTY screenreader for Linux.
-Its an early alpha version. you can test it. it is not recommented for productive use. if you want to help just let me know.
+Its an early alpha version.
+You can test it.
+It is not recommended for production use.
+If you want to help just let me know.

 # requirements
 - linux